rodrigoadfaria/obj-viewer/README.txt

   [Shader Vertex/Fragment] toggle between two different shaders.
 This option stop the current vertex/fragment shaders and load a new one with different shading algorithm.

-  [Mesh Flat/Smooth] toggle the method of shading from flat to smooth and vice versa.
+  [Mesh Flat/Smooth] toggle the mesh from flat to smooth and vice versa.

+  [Draw Triangles/Lines] toggle the method of drawing from triangles to line strip and vice versa.

 CONTACT
 -------